wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 Custom branding
 ---------------

-If you want to use custom branding elements such as logos, you can do so by editing the settings below.
+Edit the settings shown below to use custom branding elements such as logos, and header and footer text.

 customization.logo.app
 ^^^^^^^^^^^^^^^^^^^^^^